ricardo-andre-pool-cen/Equipo-0_prototipo_de_software_-seudo_repositorio./Act#2 Administración.md

 **6 x 16 = 96**

-In order to complete those four last points, we decided to assigne two more points to the leader and one more for two members.
+In order to complete those four last points, we decided to assigne two more points to the leader and to one member.
 So, the participation points division sets in this way, every member must reach their assigned amount:

 - Ricardo Andre Pool Cen: 18
 - Luis Gilberto Dzib Pech: 18